 Dubai property market 2025

-Dubai Real Estate Market Analysis Report 2024-25
+Dubai Real Estate Market 2026: Investment Analysis & Price Trends

-1. Market Performance Overview 2024
+1. Market Performance Overview (2025-2026)

 Transaction Volume and Value

-2. Total Transactions: 226,000 real estate transactions
+2. Total Transactions: Exceeding 226,000 real estate transactions annually

-3. Residential Sales Value: AED 423 billion across 168,000+ transactions
+3. Residential Sales Value: Maintaining an AED 423 billion+ trajectory

 Breaking down the transaction landscape by quarter reveals telling patterns:

-1. 50,425 transactions valued at AED 141.95 billion
+1. 50,425 transactions valued at AED 141.95 billion per quarter

 2. 38% year-on-year increase in volume